Every Business Owner Exits Eventually

 Reduced multiple; longer earn-out; buyer nervousness about post-close performance

-Discount of 0.5 to 1.5 turns on the multiple for any customer over 20% of revenue
+Discount to the multiple for any client representing an outsized share of revenue

 Entity structure

-Wrong structure at close can cost 15–25% of net proceeds to avoidable taxation
+Wrong structure at close can send a substantial portion of net proceeds to avoidable taxation

 Revenue quality